top of page

 Krysanda Bissonette

-Accounting Assistant
+Accounting and Communications Assistant

 Krysanda has experience in online/e-banking services, underwriting, consumer lending, and financial education in part through working at a credit union.
 With her background in tax preparation, she now helps advocate tax advice to tribal members.
 In her spare time, she volunteers to show up as an emerging leader to help direct group initiatives like The Young Professionals to be able to help give back to indigenous schools, peoples, and their communities.